-The term 'Factoring' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Factoring' is included in the Trading edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Factoring refers to a financial transaction which is considered to be debtor finance.
 In such an arrangement, companies actually sell off their invoices or accounts receivable to a third party factor for a discount.
 There is a major reason why a company would be interested in doing this.
 They may require cash for immediate needs which cannot wait for the accounts receivables to be effectively paid.
 When exporters engage in selling off their receivables in international trade finance, this is alternatively known as Forfaiting.

 Factoring itself is typically also called invoice factoring, accounts receivable factoring, and accounts receivable financing.
 The foremost trade association for factoring proves to be the Commercial Finance Association.
 It handles both factoring transactions as well as asset based lending.

 It is important to differentiate between factoring and invoice discounting.
 With factoring, receivables are actually sold off.
 Invoice discounting refers to a form of borrowing that utilizes for collateral on the loan the various accounts receivable assets.
 This is not the case in the United Kingdom however.
 Discounting is a type of factoring in the British market, which merely pertains to assigning receivables.
 This means that in Great Britain, this activity is also not deemed to be a form of borrowing.
 Confidentiality proves to be the principle difference between invoice discounting and factoring in the United Kingdom.